AER-MPL-2022/code-create-map/README.md

 - Output file naming: To change the naming convention for the output files, modify the layerName variable in the createTxtFilesFromJsonLayers function.

 Enjoy working with your map layers, and happy coding! 🎈🎉

+# RPG Layer Management and Collision Detection 🎮🗺️
+This guide will explain how to use layers in your RPG project to create depth and manage collisions with walls and other objects.
+Additionally, it will cover the benefits of the script that converts layers from JSON to TXT, enabling easy collision handling in the game using an int ** data structure.

+# Using Layers for Depth and Collision in RPGs 🏞️🔒
+Layers in your RPG project can serve several purposes, such as:

+- Depth management: By organizing textures and objects on different layers, you can create a sense of depth in the game world.
+For example, you can place the player character on a middle layer, allowing them to walk behind certain textures, like trees or walls, on upper layers, and in front of textures on lower layers.

+- Collision detection:
+Using dedicated layers for objects or walls that the player should not be able to pass through, you can manage collision detection more effectively.
+By keeping track of these collision layers, you can prevent the player character from walking through walls or other solid objects.

+# JSON to TXT Conversion Script Utility 🔄📄
+The script provided helps transform the layer data from JSON format (exported from Tiled) to TXT.
+This conversion has several advantages:

+Easy integration: The script converts the JSON layers into an int ** data structure in a TXT file.
+This structure can be easily integrated into your game engine, allowing you to create a direct link between the game map and the associated textures.

+Collision handling: Once the layers are in the int ** format, you can effectively handle collision detection in your game.
+By checking the values in the int ** structure, you can determine if the player character is attempting to walk into a solid object or wall, and prevent them from doing so.

+By following these guidelines and utilizing the provided script, you can create a more immersive and functional RPG experience.
+Happy game development! 🎉🕹️